16 Major Challenges Faced By Testers While Testing a Web Application

-All the latest web applications are integrated with web service layers like SOAP/JSON/XML, etc. The requests sent by those web services contains certain parameter values that need to be tested.
-This testing is particularly important if your web application has Google Map API integrated with it.
+All the latest web applications are integrated with web service layers like SOAP/JSON/XML, etc. The requests sent by those web services contain certain parameter values that need to be tested.
+This testing is particularly important if your web application has a Google Map API integrated with it.

 User Input Validation